tldr-pages/tldr/pages/common/ansible-vault.md

 > Encrypts & decrypts values, data structures and files within Ansible projects.
 > More information: <https://docs.ansible.com/ansible/latest/user_guide/vault.html#id17>.

-- Create a new encrypted vault file with vault prompt for password:
+- Create a new encrypted vault file with a prompt for a password:

 `ansible-vault create {{vault_file}}`

-- Create a new encrypted vault file with vault key file to encrypt with:
+- Create a new encrypted vault file using vault key file to encrypt it:

 `ansible-vault create --vault-password-file={{password_file}} {{vault_file}}`